kaiyuanw/mdtest/mdtest/README.md

    application under ${application_folder/coverage/code_coverage} if set
   - `--format` report test output in TAP format if set to tap, default is none which uses the default dart-lang test output format
+  - The rest of the arguments would be either paths or glob patterns for the test scripts

 ### Auto